Elected Tax Collector

-Melva Kready is the elected tax collector and can be reached at the Rapho Township Municipal Building at:
+Melva Kready is the elected tax collector and can be reached at the Rapho Township Municipal Office at:

 Manheim, PA 17545